Botany

 Culinary / Nutrition

-- Excellent source of vitamins A and C; a good source of vitamin B.
+- Excellent source of vitamins A and C; a good source of vitamin B, carotene, and vitamin E.

 - Early leaves, eaten as salad, are easily digested, but yields a poor amount of nutritive matter.